Dan503/mq-scss/README.md

 ## Change log

 This change log only covers major changes to the mixin.
 Due to how npm works, things like edits to the readme file require releasing whole new versions of the module to publish the edits.
 Those sorts of releases are not listed here.

+### v2.1.3

+- `'not'` is now short hand for `not all` instead of `not screen`.
+This is more what I was trying to go with originally but I wasn't sure what the proper syntax was.

 ### v2.1.2